IRAS-HKA/aip_wiki/docs/how_to_configure_plc.md

 ## I. General Setup

-1. **Load the necessary device description files of used components per manufacturer**
+1. **Load the necessary device description files of the used components per manufacturer**

     Note: _Please pay attention to use the correct file storage location enabling the TwinCAT Shell to read them in correctly_